Payment Terms Clause For Your Terms and Conditions

 Payment-Terms-For-Your-Terms-and-Conditions-Agreement

-With 60% of companies moving all of their payments to the digital sphere, there are more ways than ever for customers to make payments — and more ways than ever for customers to avoid payments.
+These days, there are more ways than ever for customers to make payments — and more ways than ever for customers to avoid payments.

 Table of Contents